 Libya: Official and widely spoken languages

 The linguistic fabric of this region is deeply rooted in its history and culture.
 Modern Standard Arabic serves as the official language, used in government and formal settings.
-However, the everyday language for most people is Libyan Arabic, a local vernacular that reflects the region’s unique identity7.
+However, the everyday language for most people is Libyan Arabic, a local vernacular that reflects the region’s unique identity.

 Language plays a central role in shaping the identity of communities.
 From education to legal processes, the official language has a significant impact on daily life.
-Schools, for instance, teach Standard Arabic while respecting local dialects6.
+Schools, for instance, teach Standard Arabic while respecting local dialects.

 “Language is the roadmap of a culture.
 It tells you where its people come from and where they are going.”